-Inas’ original membership was just 14 nations which has steadily grown to more than 70 nations today.
+INAS’ original membership was just 14 nations which has steadily grown to more than 80 nations today.

-The organisations first General Assembly was held in November 1988 in Madrid, Spain, at which time the first full Executive was elected, and in 1989, the ‘1st World Games for Athletes with an Intellectual Disability’ were held in Harnosand, Sweden
+The organisation’s first General Assembly was held in November 1988 in Madrid, Spain, at which time the first full Executive was elected.
+In 1989, the ‘1st World Games for Athletes with an Intellectual Disability’ were held in Harnosand, Sweden

-In September 1991 ahead of the Barcelona Olympic Games in 1992, the first Paralympic Games for ‘Persons with mental handicap’ were held in Madrid, at which 70 nations competed.
+In September 1991 ahead of the Barcelona 1992 Olympic Games, the first Paralympic Games for ‘Persons with mental handicap’ were held in Madrid, at which 70 nations competed.
 In 1994, INAS-FMH became INAS-FID – the ‘International Sports Federation for Persons with Intellectual Disability’.
-In 1996, a small programme for athletes with an intellectual disability was included in the Paralympic Games in Atlanta before a larger programme including Athletics, Swimming and Basketball was included in Sydney 2000.
+In 1996, a small programme for athletes with an intellectual disability was included in the Paralympic Games in Atlanta before a larger programme including athletics, swimming and basketball was included in Sydney 2000.

-During this period, the sport programme grew considerably to incorporate more than 10 sports whilst its membership and reach grew to cover 5 continents.
+During this period, the sport programme grew considerably to incorporate more than 10 sports whilst its membership and reach grew to cover five continents.

-Today’s sport programme includes some 15 annual events, more than 3500 athletes are registered to compete at an international level, whilst more than 120,000 thousand people with an intellectual disability worldwide have the opportunity to enjoy sport through the work of our member organisations.
+Today’s sport programme includes some 15 annual events, more than 4,500 athletes are registered to compete at an international level, whilst more than 300,000 people with an intellectual disability worldwide have the opportunity to enjoy sport through the work of our member organisations.

-Following a period of absence from the Paralympic programme, events for athletes with an intellectual disability were re-instated by the IPC General Assembly in November 2009.
-120 athletes went on to compete in athletics, swimming and table tennis in London in 2012.
+Following a period of absence from the Paralympic programme, events for athletes with an intellectual impairment were re-instated by the IPC General Assembly in November 2009.
+Around 120 athletes went on to compete in athletics, swimming and table tennis at London 2012.

 - Who we are

 - What we do